dan-koller/Electron-ScreenRecorder/README.md

           contextIsolation: false,
           enableRemoteModule: true,

-Especially `enableRemoteModule: true` is required in Electron v9 in order to work properly with Node as you can see [here](https://github.com/electron/electron/issues/21408).
+_Especially `enableRemoteModule: true` is required in Electron v9 in order to work properly with Node as you can see [here](https://github.com/electron/electron/issues/21408)._

-## Get started:

-- Add a `render.js` to your project (this is where you put your "frontend" code)
 - Import `require` module with `require('@electron/remote/main').initialize()` to your main process (`index.js`)
 - Add `const { BrowserWindow } = require('@electron/remote')` to the render process to use `require` dependencies
   _(See [Electron/require Documentation](https://github.com/electron/remote) for further information)_

 - Add the `render.js` to the script tag of your index.html (put a "`defer`" variable into script-tag)
-- To start your app run "`npm start`" in your terminal
-- If you want to reload, simply type "`rs`" to relaunch your app

-- Create your app with `npm run make`